codesport/admin-panel/README.md

 Functional components in React are composed of pure functions which are [first class objects (functions)](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) in JavaScript.
 As functions, a given set of inputs will always provide a predicatble and guaranteed output.
 As first class objects, JavaScript functions may be treated as variables.

    **PRO TIP 3:** Generally speaking, child components should be functional components and not manage state.
 In fact, their state must be lifted into and therefore managed by its parent

-    **PRO TIP 4:** If you find yourself repeating the same lines of code thtoughout a given parent or child component, combine that code into a method or function.
+   **PRO TIP 4:** If you find yourself repeating the same lines of code throughout a given parent or child component, combine that code into a method or function.
 Then call when needed

-    **PRO TIP 5:** If you find yourself needing the same function in more than 2 component's, seperate that function into an additional child or sibling component and import it where needed!
+   **PRO TIP 5:** If you find yourself needing the same function in more than 2 component's, separate that function into an additional file and import it where needed!

 ### Class Components